the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 );
 ~~~~~~~

 The nested destructuring helps us to gather all the needed information of the `item` object in the function signature for its immediate usage in the component's elements.
 However, nested destructuring introduces lots of clutter through indentations in the function signature.
-While it's here not the most readable option, it can be useful in other scenarios though.
+Even though it's not the most readable option here, note that it can still be useful in other scenarios.

 ### Spread and Rest Operators